Phase 1 Environmental Site Assessments in Red Deer

 Challenge

-Vista Environmental Science Ltd. was retained to conduct a Phase I ESA to support the potential sale of a commercial property and evaluate any environmental liabilities.
+Vista Environmental Science was retained to conduct a Phase I ESA to support the potential sale of a commercial property and evaluate any environmental liabilities.
 Due to the historical nature of the location (downtown Red Deer), regulatory searches were required for properties built before 1940.
 The work was completed in accordance with CSA Z768-01 (2016) and the Alberta EPA Environmental Site Assessment Standard (2016).

 Scope and Methodology